 Good planning, on the other hand, can minimize the uncertainty brought on by change.

 Don’t believe me?

-Take the 1911 race to the South Pole.
-The race was between two explorers Roald Amundsen and Robert Falcon Scott.
+Take the 1911 race to the South Pole, for example.
+The race was between two explorers: Roald Amundsen and Robert Falcon Scott.
 They each had a similar amount of experience and were the same age.
 Both faced 1,400 miles of gale-force winds, blizzards, and minus temperatures on their expeditions.